isomerpages/nlb-curiocity/_events/Curiocity Treasure Hunt/FAQs.md

 <br>
 <details>
-<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000000">Q4) If I submit my answer on Saturday or Sunday, but forgot to borrow NLB books or ebooks, will I be disqualified?</span></summary>
+<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000000">Q4) Do I need to be knowledgeable in Singapore History / Archaeology to be able to win?</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:normal">Yes.
-Rightfully, you need to borrow 4 books to qualify for the email clues sent to all registered participants.
-Even if you have somehow secured a clue from a friend or from the Internet, you will still need to borrow 4 NLB books or ebooks in order to be eligible as a winner. </span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:normal">No. While possessing such knowledge may be advantageous in some cases, we have designed the weekly Hunts to be played by anyone aged 13 and above.
+(You did study Singapore History back in your school days, didn’t you?)</span>

 </details>